 Furthermore, the laptop features an HDMI port, which can be useful for Twitch streaming at times.

-What puts it firmly on our list of best laptops for streaming, however, is the fact that it has an integrated HD camera, as well as two built-in stereo speakers of very high quality.
+What puts it firmly on my list of best laptops for streaming, however, is the fact that it has an integrated HD camera, as well as two built-in stereo speakers of very high quality.

 The two built-in microphones are also quite good, allowing you to stream without any additional equipment in a pinch when pressed for time.